GryllsAddons/HCDeaths/README.md

 Hardcore deaths will be saved to *"\WTF\Account\ACCOUNTNAME\SavedVariables\HCDeaths.lua"*.

-Example of an entry SavedVariables\HCDeaths.lua:
+Example of an entry in SavedVariables\HCDeaths.lua:

 ```
 	[1] = {